-Applications are now open for 2020 entry
+Applications are now closed for 2020 entry

 Due to high competition, we encourage early applications for the MSc in Statistics.
 Any applications received before Friday 31 January 2020 will be considered.
 Applications received after that date will only be considered on a rolling basis if the course is not full.